Welcome, XQEMU Developers!¶

 - apitrace is useful for tracking down rendering bugs.

-If your build of Qemu is crashing, I've found it easiest to use the Xcode debugger to look at stack traces.
-Fire up Xcode, create a project, edit the "Scheme" to run the xqemu binary, then click the run button.
+Create a project, edit the "Scheme" to run the xqemu binary, then click the run button.
 Xcode has a nice GUI for analyzing the stack frame and looking at local variables to quickly track down bugs.
 You can also attach to running processes.